 5. Meetings of the Farmer’s Market vendors may be called as specified by the constitution and by-laws.

-6. No alcoholic beverages will be permitted on the market premises.
-No profanity, abusive language, or disruptive or loud noise (tape units, radios) is permitted.
+6. No alcoholic beverages will be permitted on the market premises, except that vendors may sell sealed containers of wine made from local fruits.
+No profanity, abusive language, disruptive or loud noise (tape units, radios), or consumption of alcohol is permitted.

 7. No flea market items will be allowed within the facility or grounds while it is in operation.
 Use of the market for other functions shall be based upon the discretion of the Pitt County Board of Commissioners.